jacebenson/cedar/docs/docs/testing.md

 ## Wrapping Up

-So that's the world of testing according to Redwood.
+So that's the world of testing according to Cedar.
 Did we miss anything?
 Can we make it even more awesome?
-Stop by [the community](https://community.redwoodjs.com) and ask questions, or if you've thought of a way to make this doc even better then [open a PR](https://github.com/redwoodjs/redwoodjs.com/pulls).
+Stop by [Discord](https://cedarjs.com/discord) and ask questions, or if you've thought of a way to make this doc even better then [open a PR](https://github.com/cedarjs/cedar/pulls).

 Now go out and create (and test!) something amazing!